West Virginia Division of Health Office of Health Facilities Licensure & Certification

 Initial Nursing Assistant Certification in West Virginia

 Individuals who seek to work as nursing assistants in the State of West Virginia must have their names added to the West Virginia CNA Registry.
 First, they must complete a state-approved NATCEP or Nurse Aide Training and Competency Evaluation Program (NATCEP).
-In West Virginia, NATCEPs consist of at least 120 hours of training that include 70 hours of classroom training and 55 hours of clinical practice.
+In West Virginia, NATCEPs consist of at least 120 hours of classes that include 70 hours of classroom experience and 55 hours of clinical practice.

 Next, candidates who have successfully graduated such a NATCEP must take and pass a two-part NNAAP exam administered by Professional Healthcare Development (PHD).
 Finally, PHD will send to the registry the names of successful candidates whose name will be added to the Registry.